 While it doesn’t seem that vinyl floors are really as popular as they used to be, many of us still have vinyl in certain parts of our home.

 And they are usually in places that tend to see a lot of foot traffic and spills.
-The spills and dirty footprints can be wiped up easily enough, but sometimes dirt and grime from shoes or stains from food and drink can get down into the tiny crannies of the vinyl and stick around for a long time.
+The spills and dirty footprints are wiped up easily enough, but sometimes dirt and grime from shoes or stains from food and drink get down into the tiny crannies of the vinyl and stick around for a long time.

 But an easy little tip can help you get those vinyl or linoleum floors clean as a whistle again, and it won’t take a ton of elbow grease or expensive cleaning products to do it.